h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Notes
 ~~~~~

 If the user sets ``nfolds == 0``, then cross-validation metrics will not be available to populate the leaderboard.
-In this case, we need to make sure there is a test frame (aka. the "leaderboard frame") to score the models on so that we can generate model performance metrics for the leaderboard.
-If the user does not specify the ``leaderboard_frame`` argument, AutoML will automatically split 10% of the training frame to use for scoring models on the leaderboard.
+In this case, we need to make sure there is a holdout frame (aka. the "leaderboard frame") to score the models on so that we can generate model performance metrics for the leaderboard.
+Without cross-validation, we will also require a validation frame to be used for early stopping on the models.
+Therefore, if either of these frames are not provided by the user, they will be automatically partitioned from the training data.
+If either frame is missing, 10% of the training data will be used to create a missing frame (if both are missing then a total of 20% of the training data will be used to create a 10% validation and 10% leaderboard frame).

 Code Examples